 - Dean, Research Academic Affairs, Mayo Clinic College of Medicine, 2006-2011

-- Physiology and Biomedical Engineering
+- Department of Physiology & Biomedical Engineering

 - Professor of Anesthesiology

 - Fellow - NIH Postdoctoral Fellow (Neurophysiology) School of Medicine, University of California, Los Angeles